andynullwong/demo-react-line-chart/README.md

 Due to time constraints and prioritization of maximizing feature completeness and test coverage certain ideas were considered but not implemented for the following reasons:

+- Example implementation shows the ability to hover and "focus" on each line balance while the remaining lines are dimmed.
+The charting engine does not do this by default but is possible with the `onHover` methods if I had more time

 - For large datasets it is common to use algos to downsample it to improve rendering while minimizing any loss data.
 In this scenerio I would have considered [LTTB](https://github.com/sveinn-steinarsson/flot-downsample)

 - I attempted to simplify the filter testing by using `dotenv` and assigning `process.env.MOCK_TODAY_DATE = "2023-02-01"` mock [TODAY](utils/walletUtil.ts#L8)'s date.
 On testing I realized that I set the server-side clock but not my browsers.
 If I was able to completely render all the charts and filters on the server then maybe this could be reconsidered.